ajunlonglive/MoroutinesProject/Docs/README_EN.md

 ```c#
 using Redcode.Moroutines;
 ```
-You can then use the Moroutine class from this library to work with coroutines.
+You can then use the `Moroutine` class from this library to work with coroutines.

 ### Creating an advanced coroutine
-To create a coroutine you need an IEnumerator object.
-As you probably know, the easiest way to create such an object is to use the `yield` instruction inside the method that returns the IEnumerator.
+To create a coroutine you need an `IEnumerator` object.
+As you probably know, the easiest way to create such an object is to use the `yield` instruction inside the method that returns the `IEnumerator`.
 ```c#
 private IEnumerator TickEnumerator()
 {